This 1965 Beef Stroganoff Recipe Is Cozy Weeknight Comfort Food at Its Best

 January 27, 2026

-I originally found this classic beef stroganoff recipe in a 1965 clipping from the Cincinnati Post and, like the Three Meat Swedish Meatball recipe, it has become a family favorite, so of course I have to share it.
+I originally found this classic beef stroganoff recipe in a 1965 clipping from the Cincinnati Post and, just like the Three Meat Swedish Meatball recipe, it's become a family favorite, so of course I have to share it.

 The Beef Stroganoff Craze of the 1960s